Reserve Officers' Training Corps (South Korea): Changes in Name and System

 At the same time as the establishment of the Student Military Training Corps on June 1, 1961, the Army Headquarters decided to enact the unit symbol of the Student Corps in order to unify the unit symbol of the Student Corps and enhance the pride and dignity of ROTC candidates.
 As a result of collecting opinions from each academy, the ROTC English letter was finally decided to imitate the ROTC insignia design used at universities in the United States at the time, and each academy was required to attach the above insignia to the upper arm of ROTC candidates' uniforms.
 From the 5th generation, the white insignia "Hakhundan", which stands for the Student Military Training Group, was used on a shield-shaped blue background to establish the spirit of self-defense and national identity.

 The term "reserve officer training group" or "reserve officer candidate" was initially designated in consideration of the nature of the system that required him to serve in the military after being appointed as a reserve officer.
 However, the ROTC system, an officer training course, was managed as a reserve, and not only did it not sound good in terms of title, but it was also complicated to order a supplementary summons for all officers and peacetime to serve in the military.

 Thus, in 1983, the candidate status was decided as the first national role in consideration of the relationship between the number of military units, salaries and allowances, restrictions on the application of military laws and disciplinary action, and the possibility of a problem with the university.
 According to the revision of the Military Service Act, the name of the candidate was changed from a reserve officer candidate to a school officer candidate, and during the candidate period, the "school officer candidate" Lim Kwan-si maintained consistency such as "school officer from school."

 Statistics on school district officers

 As of 2017, the school military officer system produced about 190,000 officers, 52 generals, including 6 generals by the 10th, and 215 colonel by the 17th, and about 20 out of 20,000 active military officers.

-Not only the military but also at all levels of society, it forms a huge network of school district officers as leaders.